mngatewood/MichaelGatewood_Prework.md/Technical Prework.md

 1. Psychology: How does this make them feel?
     * Good: [4rsmokehouse.com](https://4rsmokehouse.com)
     * Bad: [art.yale.udu](http://art.yale.edu)
-    * The former website makes me crave a steak dinner and a night out, while the latter gives me anxiety and makes me question the credibility of this "art" school.
+    * The former website makes me crave a steak dinner and a night out, while the latter gives me anxiety and makes me question the credibility of this *art* school.
 2. Usability: Is it easy to find (good), hard to miss (better), or subconsciously expected (best)?
     * Good: [facebook.com](https://www.facebook.com)
     * Bad: [arngren.net](http://www.arngren.net)